Old Fashioned Chocolate Covered Cherries

 2. Next, combine the softened butter and corn syrup in a stand mixer and beat until smooth.
 Stir in powdered sugar and then either use a dough hook or your hands to knead until the mixture forms a dough.
 You may need to chill the dough until it’s nice and firm.

-3. Then, flatten out about a teaspoon of the dough in your palms (pictured below) and wrap each cherry.
+3. Flatten out about a teaspoon of the dough in your palms (pictured below) and wrap each cherry.
 Place on a tray or cookie sheet and pop them into the fridge or freezer until they’re firm.

 5. Dip each cherry into the chocolate (while holding onto the stem) and place on a baking sheet lined with wax paper or parchment paper.
-You can try to gently shake off the excess chocolate too.
-Then let them cool at room temperature, do not put them in the refrigerator or it will ruin the chocolate.
+You can try to gently shake off the excess chocolate if desired.
+Then let them cool at room temperature.
+Do not put them in the refrigerator or it will ruin the chocolate.

 6. And now for the hard part: leave them alone!
 Place in an airtight container and store in a cool place for TWO WEEKS (I know, right?)
-But I promise the chocolate cordials taste best if you wait until the fondant softens, which is a couple of weeks.
+But I promise the chocolate covered cherries taste best if you wait until the fondant softens, which is a couple of weeks.

 Frequently Asked Questions